 How to Protect Wyandotte Chickens from Predators

 To protect your Wyandottes from predators, your first line of defense is your coop.
-It should be predator proof, and it’s best to also have a run (instead of free ranging).
+It should be predator-proof, and it’s best to also have a run (instead of free-ranging).
 You can learn about the different types of chicken wire here.
-Hardware cloth is the safest, but it’s also the most expensive – in some cases, chicken wire might be a better option (it’s what we use.)
+Hardware cloth is the safest, but it’s also the most expensive – in some cases, the chicken wire might be a better option (it’s what we use.)

 You can also use motion sensors to trigger lights around your coop.
 Since most predators like raccoons don’t like sudden light, it can deter them.